 13 Jun 2019 by Admin

-Among the four main temples in Bagan that still exist until the present day, Ananda Temple (also called Ananda Pahto and Ananda Phaya) can be regarded as one of the greatest works of Mon architecture.
-This temple is the largest, most premium and best conserved of all temples in Bagan.
+Among the 3000 plus ancient temples in Bagan that still exist until the present day, Ananda Temple (also called Ananda Pahto and Ananda Phaya) is regarded as one of the greatest works of Mon architecture.
+This temple is the largest, most beautiful and best conserved of all temples in Bagan.

-The Majestic Of Ananda Temple In The Morning
+The Majestic Look Of Ananda Temple at Dawn

 Ananda temple was constructed under the order of King Kyansittha (reigned from 1084 to 1113) around 1090 – 1105 as a site for religious practice.
 In an earthquake in 1975, the temple was ravaged severely and later on it was revamped extensively.
 On its 900th anniversary of construction in 1990, the spire of Ananda temple was gilded.
 The remaining parts of the temple were whitewashed under the effect of time.